socketsupply/socket/README.md

 Web Developers use Socket Runtime to create apps for any OS, desktop or mobile.

-You can use plain old HTML, CSS, and JavaScript, as well as your favorite front-end libraries for example React, Svelt, and Vue.
+You can use plain old HTML, CSS, and JavaScript, as well as your favorite front-end libraries for example React, Svelte, and Vue.

 Socket Runtime exposes primitives needed for building peer-to-peer and local-first applications, such as Bluetooth, UDP, and robust file system access.